bclarkson-code/Tricycle/README.md

 You can think of the MLP block as adding information to each embedding individually.
 First, we pass each embedding through a Dense layer that projects it into a bigger vector.
-This is was chosen to be 4 times longer than the original vector in the GPT-2 paper so thats what we're using.
+This is was chosen to be 4 times longer than the original vector in the GPT-2 paper so that's what we're using.

-Next, we pass it through a nonlinearity.
+Next, we pass it through a non-linearity.
 This step is really important because if you skip this step, mathematically, your MLP block reduces to a single (very expensive) matrix multiplication and performance plummets.
 In GPT-2 we're using [GeLU](https://github.com/bclarkson-code/Tricycle/blob/main/src/tricycle/activation.py#L24)